teamlr/micro-ui/README.md

-# Microfrontendly
+# Micro UI

-Small in size but great in action microfrontend library
+Small in size but great in action micro UI library
 * Run frameworks (e.g Angular, React, Vue) in one application easily
 * Divide your framework monolith into smaller, independent and technology-agnostic parts
 * Release your changes in an application without rebuilding and redeployment the entire application